-4.2 FX Correlator
+6.2 FX Correlator

 The FX design of correlator offers the advantage that a large part of the computation required is carried out in FFT circuits the number of which is proportional to the number of antennas, whereas in the lag design all of the computation is done in circuitry in which the quantity requirement is proportional to the number of baselines.
 Thus the FX design offers the possibility of reduced chip count and reduced cost.
-It can also offer the possibility of performing much of the narrow band filtering digitally using the FFT circuitry rather than using analog filtering in the IF, thus eliminating the of the temperature sensitivity of the bandpass response.
 Disadvantages of the FX approach are that it is less well adapted to VLSI implementation; the FFT stages convert the two-bit data samples into complex numbers that require about 16 bits, thus increasing the arithmetic requirements of the cross multiplying stages and the complexity of the interconnections to them; and the FX architecture is generally less adaptable to implementing different modes for polarization and other special measurements.

 The discussion in Appendix II considers 2 GHz overall bandwidth for which the spectral resolution is 1 MHz, and adopts the same basic clock speed of 125 MHz as the lag correlator study.
 The required functions are considered as the signals progress through the correlator, but in this case we do not have a state-of-the-art design for a similar chip, such as the GBT chip provides in the case of the lag design.
-Nevertheless, it is estimated that the overall chip count is of the same order as required for the lag design, and could be lower by a factor of, perhaps, four.
+Nevertheless, it is estimated that the overall chip count is no greater than required for the lag design, and could possibly be lower by a factor of four.
 The FX design therefore merits further study.

-4.3 Other Approaches
+6.3 Other Approaches

 The idea of separate digital correlators for continuum and spectral line observations has been mentioned in some MMA discussions, but is rejected because it is clear that the large number of cross multipliers used for a spectral line system can also provide the large bandwidth at low spectral resolution required for continuum observations.
 Thus one instrument will do both jobs well, and for a given cost it will have more capacity than either of the separate ones.
 The idea of an analog correlator for broadband continuum use is also rejected, for two reasons.
-First, the bandwidth has to be broken down into bands no more than 500 MHz wide to avoid smearing in the synthesized image.
+First the bandwidth has to be broken down into bands no more than, say, 500 MHz width to avoid smearing in the synthesized image.
 For 16 GHz total bandwidth and 780 baselines, 24,960 broadband multipliers would be required.
 Such replication is best handled with digital technology.
 Second, it is difficult to obtain the precision required for high dynamic range with analog circuitry, especially if an analog delay system is also used.

-5.0 Total Power Observation
+7.0 Total Power Observation

 The specifications of the MMA call for the antennas to be instrumented for total power measurement (i.e. single-dish operation) as well measurement of cross correlation in the usual interferometer mode.
 One reason for this is to provide information at spacings shorter than the minimum feasible between two antennas.
-The resulting visibility measurements near the (u.v) origin are essential for broad field imaging and mosaicing (Cornwell et al., 1993).
+The resulting visibility measurements near the (u,v) origin are essential for broad field imaging and mosaicing (Cornwell et al., 1993).
 It has also been suggested that it may be useful to operate the array as 40 independent single dishes for certain low resolution measurements, and when the atmosphere is so turbulent that forming an array beam is impossible.